Religion in Serbia: Protestantism

-The largest percentage of the Protestant Christians in Serbia on municipal level is in the municipalities of Bački Petrovac and Kovačica, where the absolute or relative majority of the population are ethnic Slovaks (most of whom are adherents of Protestant Christianity).
+The largest percentage of Protestant Christians in Serbia on the municipal level is in the municipalities of Bački Petrovac and Kovačica, where an absolute or relative majority of the population are ethnic Slovaks (most of whom are adherents of Protestant Christianity).
 Some members of other ethnic groups (especially Serbs in absolute terms and Hungarians and Germans in proportional terms) are also adherents of various forms of Protestant Christianity.

-There are various neo-Protestant groups in the country, including Methodists, Seventh-day Adventists, Evangelical Baptists (Nazarene), and others.
+There are various Protestant groups in the country, including Methodists, Seventh-day Adventists, and Evangelical Baptists (Nazarene).
 Many of these groups are situated in the culturally diverse province of Vojvodina.
-Prior to end of World War II number of Protestants in the region was larger.
+Protestantism (mostly in its Nazarene form) started to spread among Serbs in Vojvodina in the last decades of the 19th century.
+Before World War II, the number of Protestants in the region was larger.

 According to the 2011 census, the largest Protestant communities were recorded in the municipalities of Kovačica (11,349) and Bački Petrovac (8,516), as well as in Stara Pazova (4,940) and the second largest Serbian city Novi Sad (8,499), which are predominantly Eastern Orthodox.
-While Protestants from Kovačica, Bački Petrovac and Stara Pazova are mostly Slovaks, members of Slovak Evangelical Church of the Augsburg Confession in Serbia, services in most of the Protestant churches in Novi Sad are performed in the Serbian language.
+While Protestants from Kovačica, Bački Petrovac, and Stara Pazova are mostly Slovaks and members of the Slovak Evangelical Church of the Augsburg Confession in Serbia, services in most of the Protestant churches in Novi Sad are performed in Serbian.

-Protestantism (mostly in its Nazarene form) started to spread among Serbs in Vojvodina in the last decades of the 19th century.
-Although the percentage of Protestants among Serbs is not large, it is the only religious form besides Eastern Orthodoxy, which is today widespread among Serbs.

 Islam

+With the arrival of the Ottoman Empire, some Serbs converted to Islam.
+This was particularly, but not wholly, so in Ottoman Bosnia.
+The best known Muslim Serb is probably either Mehmed Paša Sokolović or Meša Selimović.

-Islam is mostly present in the southwest of Serbia in the region of Sandžak or Raška (notably in the city of Novi Pazar and municipalities of Tutin and Sjenica), as well as in parts of southern Serbia (municipalities of Preševo and Bujanovac).
+Today, Islam is mostly present in southwest Serbia, in the regions of Sandžak and Raška (notably in the city of Novi Pazar and municipalities of Tutin and Sjenica), as well as in parts of southern Serbia (municipalities of Preševo and Bujanovac).
 Ethnic groups whose members are mostly adherents of Islam are: Bosniaks, ethnic Muslims, Albanians, and Gorani.
 A significant number of Roma people are also adherents of Islam.
+Predominantly Muslim Albanians who boycotted the census in 2011 decided to participate in 2022 census.

 Adherents belong to one of two communities – Islamic Community of Serbia or the Islamic Community in Serbia.

 Judaism

-As of 2011, out of 787 declared Jews in Serbia 578 stated their religion as Judaism, mostly in the cities of Belgrade (286), Novi Sad (84), Subotica (75) and Pančevo (31).
+As of 2011, out of 787 declared Jews in Serbia, 578 stated their religion as Judaism, mostly in the cities of Belgrade (286), Novi Sad (84), Subotica (75) and Pančevo (31).
 The only remaining functioning synagogue in Serbia is the Belgrade Synagogue.
 There are also small numbers of Jews in Zrenjanin and Sombor, with isolated families scattered throughout the rest of Serbia.